foldingbeauty/kelda/training_material/warm-up.md

 #### Action Syllables

 Everybody in a circle.
 First person says his name, making a gesture (an action) for every syllable.
 Mary has 2 syllables, so she does something like "Ma-" (wave right hand) "-ry" (claps in hands).
 Everyone repeats this.
 Then the second person calls his name, again with a gesture per syllable.
-Group repeats, and then repeats all previous names and syllables.
+Group repeats.

 ❥ _The workshop leader is the first person_